Iaan4/Spend-Tracker/README.md

-##open spend -tracker branch which is the sub-brancb to view the project
+open spend-tracker branch which is the sub-branch to view the project